 Database query processing and ML training and scoring are normally executed in dedicated systems.
 However, there is a trend towards integrated data analysis pipelines involving both query processing and ML.
 Unfortunately, the orchestration of existing DB and ML systems is inefficient due to expensive data transfer and missed global optimization potential.
 This semester, we deal with recent research papers addressing these challenges through: (a) improving the data transfer between DB and ML systems, (b) running one kind of workload on existing software/hardware designed for the other kind of workload, (c) creating entirely new systems supporting both query processing and ML at the same time.
 These solutions affect all levels of the system stack, from query languages over optimization and compilation techniques as well as local/distributed runtime techniques to the use of multi-core CPUs and hardware accelerators.

-List of topics: tba
+List of topics: Separate list of topics

 Submission & deadlinesIn the beginning of the semester, students/teams pick a programming project from a provided list, devise an initial design and then implement a prototype including documentation, tests, and relevant experiments.
 The project ends with a presentation of the obtained results in front of the group.